 Over the past 10-12 years, Intel processors have usually been a much better choice for most SQL Server usage compared to AMD processors.
 This was because of the extremely poor single-threaded performance of older AMD Opteron server processors.

-Over the past three years, AMD has released two generations of AMD EPYC server processors that has changed this old guidance.
-The latest 7nm AMD EPYC 7002 (Rome) series processors compare very favorably to the latest 14nm 2nd Generation Intel Xeon Scalable family (Cascade Lake-SP) processors in many respects.
-AMD EYPC 7002 series processors are also usually much less expensive than Intel processors.
+Over the past four years, AMD has released three generations of AMD EPYC server processors that has absolutely changed this old guidance.
+The latest 7nm AMD EPYC 7003 (Milan) series processors compare very favorably to the latest 14nm 2nd Generation Intel Xeon Scalable family (Cascade Lake-SP) processors in most respects.
+AMD EPYC 7003 Series processors actually have faster single-threaded CPU performance than Intel Cascade Lake with most SKUs.

-Depending on your workload, current AMD EPYC 7002 processors can actually perform better than current Intel Xeon processors.
+With most SQL Server workloads, the latest AMD EPYC 7003 processors will perform better than current Intel Xeon Cascade Lake Refresh processors.
 This is especially true for DW/Reporting style workloads.
 One of AMD’s main advantages here is in memory capacity and bandwidth, along with storage bandwidth.
 Both of these are reasons why AMD processors do very well with DW workloads.
+AMD EPYC 7003 processors will also perfom very well with OLTP workloads.

 AMD has a more modern, modular architecture, higher memory density and bandwidth, and PCIe 4.0 support.
-AMD also seems to have fewer security vulnerabilities.
+AMD also seems to have fewer security vulnerabilities than Intel.

-The fastest Intel Xeon processors have a slight single-threaded performance advantage, which can still make them good choices for OLTP workloads.
-On April 14, 2020, AMD released three new frequency-optimized SKUs in this family, that I wrote about here.
-Those are all excellent choices for SQL Server usage.
-Now, with these frequency-optimized SKUs, AMD has closed one of the final remaining gaps with Intel.
+The fastest Intel Xeon processors used to have a slight single-threaded performance advantage, which made them good choices for OLTP workloads.
+On March 15th, 2021, AMD released the AMD EPYC 7003 Series, that I wrote about here.
+Now, with the AMD EPYC 7003 Series, AMD has closed one of the final old gaps with Intel.

 How Do You Actually Compare Processors?